 Dr Shobhana Nagraj.
 BSc(Hons) MBBS MRCS MRCGP MPhil FHEA

-Shobi has been a CAIPE Board member since 2015 and is actively involved in the Research Group as Chair, International Group, and Policy Group.
+Shobi has been actively involved in the Research Group, International Group, and Policy Group.
 She is a Medical Doctor and previously Lecturer in Medical Education UEA as she is currently undertaking a PhD at Oxford University.
 Her IPE research interests are Global Health, IPE & Workforce planning, Interprofessional Clinical Skills, Simulation and Human Factors in IPE

 Michael P. Sy

 Michael P. Sy holds a BS Occupational Therapy degree from the University of the Philippines – Manila (2009).
 After obtaining his license, he soon worked as a clinician in various clinics in Metro Manila and nearby provinces in Luzon.
 Although working with clients and the community is professionally and personally fulfilling, he eventually realized that being in the Academe would allow him to maximize his skills to impact Philippine society.